top of page

 A Global Community

-Students annually from across the globe including countries such as Australia, Norway, China, Hong Kong, Thailand, Mongolia, South Korea, Malaysia, Portugal, Turkey, New Zealand, France, India, Singapore, and many states within the United States are positively impacted by learning future problem solving.
+Students annually from across the globe including countries such as Australia, South Korea, Hong Kong, China, Thailand, Canada, New Zealand, France, Turkey, India, Portugal, Singapore, and many states within the United States are positively impacted by learning future problem solving.

 NYFPS At Work